You won't find any stolen vehicles or insurance write-offs on AA Cars

 ** plus VAT where applicable

 AA Cars works closely with thousands of UK used car dealers to bring you one of the largest selections of Renault Clio cars on the market.
 You can also browse Renault dealers to find a second hand car close to you today.
+All used Renault Clio on the AA Cars website come with free 12 months breakdown cover.

 Launched in 1990, the French supermini is the only car to be named European Car of the Year twice: once in its first year and again 15 years later.
 With the Clio I (90-98), Clio II (98-2012) and Clio III (06-13), Renault continues to offer fun, fashionable driving on a budget.
 The incredible number of trims means that there's a car perfect for every driver while there's an (almost) equally formidable choice of engines.
 The interior was updated in 2001 to offer a touch more quality and while extremely tall drivers might be better looking elsewhere, for younger drivers looking for a good value drive (particularly in the diesel offering), there are few cars that can beat the Clio.
 The new, muscular 2012 hatchback (which includes Renault's R-Link integrated tablet technology) looks like it's going to be incredibly popular, particularly the 88mpg 1.5 dCi engine.